 Application Open Until Filled

-The Binaytara Foundation (BTF) is looking for a dynamic, motivated and energetic individual to join its team as assistant to the executive director to work from its office in Issaquah, WA.
+The Binaytara Foundation (BTF) is looking for a dynamic, motivated and energetic individual to join its team as the Health Equity, Disparity and Cancer Advocacy Project Assistant to work from its office in Issaquah, WA.
 This position requires occasional travels to our project sites and conference locations which may include overnight stays.

-Education – Bachelor’s degree in marketing or public health preferred but will consider highly dynamic candidates with other educational qualifications and non-profit work experience.
+Education – Bachelor’s degree in public health, community health education, communication, or marketing preferred.
+May consider highly dynamic candidates with other educational qualifications and non-profit work experience.

-Skills required – Strong verbal and written communication skills required.
+Skills required – Strong verbal and written English communication skills required.
 Typing skills without looking at keyboard is a must.
-Must have a good command of Microsoft office and computer skills are a must.
+Must have a good command of Microsoft office suite, Google Drive, and other commonly used software.

-The assistant to the executive director (ED assistant) will have the following responsibilities.
+The Health Equity, Disparity and Cancer Advocacy Project Assistant will have the following responsibilities.
 This list is not all inclusive.
-The ED assistant will take additional responsibilities based on the need of the organization.
+The individual will take additional responsibilities based on the need of the organization.

 1.)
 Administrative and record keeping